Crusader Kings II

-Crusader Kings II is a grand strategy game developed by Paradox Development Studio and published by Paradox Interactive.
+Crusader Kings II is a grand strategy video game developed by Paradox Development Studio and published by Paradox Interactive.
 Set in the Middle Ages, the game was released on February 14, 2012, as a sequel to 2004's Crusader Kings.

-On October 18, 2019, the video game became free to play.
+Crusader Kings II attracted a wider audience than Paradox's previous games, contributing to the growth of the company.
+On October 18, 2019, the base game, excluding its downloadable content, became free to play.
 A sequel, Crusader Kings III, was released on September 1, 2020.
-Crusader Kings II attracted a wider audience than Paradox's previous games, contributing to the growth of the company.